Lesson five: The Brunch Menu Part One

 DIRECTIONS:

-Nice job on the bacon!
-Now you can cook up all of those breakfast sausage in some of that bacon grease.
-I fist dressed it then slice it.
-Its easer to slice cold then hot.
+Okay!
+Nice job on the bacon by the by!
+Now you can cook up all of those breakfast sausages in some of that bacon grease.
+I defrost it if its frozen, then I slice it.
+It is easier to slice cold sausages then hot ones.
 Do other cookbooks point these things out?

 Have you been checking on your potatoes?
 If not, then they are plenty brown by now.
 Sprinkle the cooked sausage and the bacon across the potatoes spreading them across the whole dish evenly.

 Now it’s time to break a few eggs into a large bowl.
 You can’t have a frittata without breaking a few eggs.
 Add a tablespoon of milk to the bowl with the eggs.
 Too much milk and the eggs won’t set.
 You can even add some Tabasco now.
-I like the stuff so I always add a little.
-This many eggs I would add ten drops or five good shakes of the bottle.
+I like this stuff so I always add a little.
+Because we are using a dozen eggs, I would add about ten drops or five good shakes of the bottle.
 That is not even one-drop per egg.
-Most people don’t even notice it if you don’t add too much!
-Scramble a dozen eggs using a wire whisk or fork from your flatware set.
+Most people don’t even notice the Tabasco if you don’t add too much!
+Next, scramble the dozen eggs using a wire whisk or fork from your flatware set.
 Do not add the cheese yet!
 This the same thing as adding too much milk.
 The eggs will not cook.
 You will have a cheesy custard casserole, ewe.
 Now pour the scrambled eggs into the pan filling it up ¾ of the way.
-Do not fill it to the top or it will spill over before it cooks.
-Place it in the oven.
-I hope you didn’t turn the oven off after taking out the eggs.
+Do not fill it to the top or it will spill over before it finishes cooking.
+Place the eggs in the oven.
+I hope you didn’t turn the oven off after taking out the potatoes.
 Bake for about 20 minutes.
 Check it after twenty minutes to see if it’s just set.
 If it is not done yet, then check on it every ten minutes after that until its set.
 Then sprinkle all that nice cheddar cheese on top!
 If you’re really a pro you grated a block of cheddar yourself.
 You saved money and hopefully your fingers too!
 Then place it back in the oven until it is all melty and yummy.
-Let it rest for only a few minutes and sever with fresh bagels, English muffins or toast.
+Let it rest for only a few minutes and serve with fresh bagels, English muffins or toast.
 Add orange juice, tomato juice or pineapple juice.
 Add mimosas or Bellini’s or Bloody Mary’s if your home with friends and enjoy!

-This recipe works in a cast iron Dutch oven.
-If your ever stuck in the woods and need a good hearty breakfast meal in a hurry.
-This will work.
-To make it in a hurry you can precook the sausage and the bacon before the trip and breing it with yopu in the cooler.
+This recipe works in a cast iron Dutch oven as well.
+This will work if your ever stuck in the woods and need a good hearty breakfast meal in a hurry.
+To make it in a hurry you can precook the sausage and the bacon before the trip and bring it with you in a cooler with ice.
 You can even cook the bacon and sausage the night before while making dinner!
-The just put it all in the cooler for the next morning.
-Duck oven cooking is a whole lesson in it itself.
+Then just put it all in the cooler for the next morning.
+Dutch oven or Cast-Iron Pot cooking is a whole few separate lessons in themselves.
 In addition, you do not need water to clean a Dutch oven only coarse salt, oil and a $#@& load of paper towels!
 I will save that tip for the Scouts!

-Next time we will cover pouches eggs and Hollandaise Sauce for my favorite, Eggs Benedict.
+Next time we will cover poached eggs and Hollandaise Sauce for my favorite, Eggs Benedict.
 That’s all in our next Lesson…

 One thought on “Lesson five: The Brunch Menu Part One”